Amanitakaye

-Amanitakaye was a Nubian royal woman, so far only known from her burial in the royal cemetery of Nuri (Nuri 26).
+Amanitakaye (c.
+6th century BCE) was a Nubian royal woman, likely a queen, who was part of the royal family of the kingdom of Kush.
+She is only known from her burial in the royal cemetery of Nuri (Nuri 26), located in modern-say Sudan.
 She was perhaps the mother of king Malonaqen, but this is only a guess, although supported by objects with that king's name in her burial.
-Without much evidence it was proposed that she was the daughter of Aspelta and sister-wife of Aramatle-qo.
+It has been suggested that she may have the daughter of Aspelta and sister-wife of Aramatle-qo.

 She bears the titles king's mother and king's sister.